alex-courtis/way-displays/README.md

 Attaching the log e.g. `/tmp/way-displays.1.me.log` would be useful.

-# Contributing
+# Developing

-Enhancements and bug fixes are very welcome: please raise an issue or fork this repo and submit a PR.
+Enhancements and bug fixes are very welcome: please raise a [github issue](https://github.com/alex-courtis/way-displays/issues) or fork this repo and submit a PR.

+## Author

+Alexander Courtis

+## Contributors

+Stephen Barratt